 Blockchain

-A blockchain is a distributed database that is shared among the nodes of a computer network.
-This page covers how the Filecoin blockchain is designed, and the various functions it has.
+A blockchain is a distributed database shared among nodes in a computer network.
+This page covers the design and functions of the Filecoin blockchain.

 Tipsets

-The Filecoin blockchain is a chain of tipsets rather than a chain of blocks.
-A tipset is a set of blocks with the same height and parent tipset.
-Therefore, multiple storage providers can produce blocks for each epoch to increase network throughput.
+The Filecoin blockchain consists of a chain of tipsets rather than individual blocks.
+A tipset is a set of blocks with the same height and parent tipset, allowing multiple storage providers to produce blocks in each epoch to increase network throughput.

-Each tipset is assigned a weight, so the consensus protocol directs nodes to build on the heaviest chain.
-This provides a certain level of security to the Filecoin network by preventing a node from intentionally intervening with other nodes to produce valid blocks.
+Each tipset is assigned a weight, enabling the consensus protocol to guide nodes to build on the heaviest chain.
+This adds a level of security to the Filecoin network by preventing interference from nodes attempting to produce invalid blocks.

 Actors

-An Actor in the Filecoin Blockchain is the equivalent of the smart contract in the Ethereum Virtual Machine.
-It is essentially an ‘object’ in the Filecoin network with a state and a set of methods that can be used to interact with it.
+An actor in the Filecoin blockchain is similar to a smart contract in the Ethereum Virtual Machine.
+It functions as an ‘object’ within the Filecoin network, with a state and a set of methods for interaction.

 Built-in actors

-There are several built-in system actors that power the Filecoin network as the decentralized storage network.
+Several built-in system actors power the Filecoin network as a decentralized storage network:

-• Cron Actor - a scheduler actor that runs critical functions at every epoch.
+• Cron actor: Scheduler that runs critical functions at every epoch.

-• Reward Actor - managing block reward and token vesting (singleton).
+• Reward actor: Manages block rewards and token vesting (singleton).

-• Storage Miner Actor - storage mining operation and validate storage proofs.
+• Storage miner actor: Manages storage mining operations and validates storage proofs.

-• Payment Channel Actor - set up and settle payment channel funds.
+• Payment channel actor: Sets up and settles payment channel funds.

-• Ethereum address Manager (EAM) Actor- responsible for assigning all Ethereum compatible addresses on Filecoin Network, including EVM smart contract addresses and Ethereum account addresses.
+• Ethereum Address Manager (EAM) actor: Assigns Ethereum-compatible addresses on Filecoin, including EVM smart contract addresses.

-• EVM Account Actor - a non-singleton built-in actor representing an external Ethereum identity backed by a secp256k1 key.
+• Ethereum Virtual Machine (EVM) account actor: Represents an external Ethereum identity backed by a secp256k1 key.

 User-programmable actors

-Along with the maturity of FVM, developers can write actors and deploy them to the Filecoin network in the same way as other blockchains.
-Other blockchains refer to these programs as smart contracts.
-User-programmable actors can also interact with built-in actors using the exported API from built-in actors.
+With the maturity of the FVM, developers can write actors and deploy them on the Filecoin network, similar to other blockchains' smart contracts.
+User-programmable actors can interact with built-in actors via the exported API from built-in actors.

 Distributed randomness

-Filecoin uses distributed and publicly verifiable random beacon protocol - Drand as the randomness beacon for the leader election during the expected consensus to produce blocks.
-This randomness guarantees that the leader election is secret, fair, and verifiable.
+Filecoin uses the Drand protocol as a randomness beacon for leader election in the expected consensus process.
+This randomness ensures leader election is secret, fair, and verifiable.

 Nodes

-Nodes in the Filecoin network are primarily identified in terms of the services they provide to serve the Filecoin storage network, including chain verifier nodes, client nodes, storage provider nodes, and retrieval provider nodes.
-Any node participating in the Filecoin network should provide the chain verification service as a minimum.
+Filecoin nodes are categorized by the services they provide to the storage network, including chain verifier nodes, client nodes, storage provider nodes, and retrieval provider nodes.
+All participating nodes must provide chain verification services.

 Addresses

-In the Filecoin network, addresses are used to identify actors in the Filecoin state.
-The address encodes information about the corresponding actor, providing a robust address format that is easy to use and resistant to errors.
-There are five types of addresses in Filecoin.
-Mainnet addresses begin with the letter f, and Testnet addresses begin with the letter t.
+In the Filecoin network, addresses identify actors in the Filecoin state.
+Each address encodes information about the corresponding actor, making it easy to use and resistant to errors.
+Filecoin has five address types.
+Mainnet addresses start with f, and Testnet addresses start with t.

-• f0/t0: an ID address for an actor in a more “human friendly” way.
-For instance, f0123261 is the ID for a storage provider.
+• f0/t0: ID address for an actor in a human-readable format, such as f0123261 for a storage provider.

-• f2/t2: an address represents an actor (smart contract) and is assigned in a way that makes it safe to use during network forks.
+• f2/t2: Address assigned to an actor (smart contract) in a way that ensures stability across network forks.

-• f3/t3: a BLS wallet address generated from a BLS public encryption key.
+• f3/t3: BLS wallet address, generated from a BLS public key.

-• f4/t4: the addresses which were created and assigned to user-defined actors by user-definable “address management” actors.
-This address can receive funds before an actor has been deployed to the address.
+• f4/t4: Address created and assigned to user-defined actors by customizable "address management" actors.
+This address can receive funds before an actor is deployed.

-• f410/t410: the address space managed by Ethereum Address Manager (EAM) built-in actor.
-The original Ethereum addresses can be cast as f410/t410 addresses and vice versa to enable existing Ethereum tools to interact seamlessly with the Filecoin network.
+• f410/t410: Address space managed by the Ethereum Address Manager (EAM) actor, allowing Ethereum-compatible addresses to interact seamlessly with the Filecoin network.
+Ethereum addresses can be cast as f410/t410 addresses and vice versa, enabling compatibility with existing Ethereum tools.

 Consensus